Garden Shed (1977, 47.45/59.41) *****/TTTTTMidnight Madness

 |Wheel of Fortune

 Almost thirty years on...
 Robert and original bassist Martin Henderson decided to give England another go, initially to be known as 'Garden Shed'.
-The chief problem here was the apathy of British audiences, many of whom (and I'm not talking young people here) seem to think that progressive rock began in the early '80s, oh, apart from Genesis, of course.
+The chief problem here was the apathy of British audiences, many of whom (I'm not even talking about especially young people here) seem to think that progressive rock began in the early '80s, oh, apart from Genesis, of course.
 And Yes.
 Grrr.
-Anyway, in 2005, the original pair recruited Steve Laffy on drums and Alex Johnson (ex-Nightwing) on guitar, plus Robert's partner Maggie Alexander on backing vox and keys and got a set rehearsed up.
+Anyway, in 2005, the original pair recruited Steve Laffy on drums and Alec Johnson (ex-Nightwing) on guitar, plus Robert's partner Maggie Alexander on backing vox and keys, getting a set rehearsed up.
 A showcase in front of thirty or so people (using my Mellotron) went well, followed by an appearance at the prestigious BajaProg festival.
-A few months later, Japan called, and England answered, the end result being a live album, Live in Japan: Kikimimi.
+A few months later, Japan called and England answered, the end result being a live album, Live in Japan: Kikimimi.
 Now, in one way, this shouldn't even be reviewed here.
 Although they were supplied with a decent analogue rig, the one obvious thing missing was a Mellotron; something to do with insurance, I believe (so how come Anekdoten had no problem?).
-However, during the 'make it listenable' overdubbing process back in Blighty (yes, everyone does it), Robert used the opportunity to overdub some real 'Tron, borrowing Lee Pomeroy's (Rick Wakeman, er, Take That), not least because Lee has the right tapeframe, with strings sat next to MkII brass.
+However, during the 'make it listenable' overdubbing process back in Blighty (yes, everyone does it), Robert used the opportunity to overdub some real Mellotron, borrowing Lee Pomeroy's (Rick Wakeman, er, Take That), not least because Lee has the right tapeframe, with strings sat next to MkII brass.

 So, how does their complex material stand up in a live context, I hear you ask?
 Well, something is lost in translation, to be honest; the multi-layered sound of Garden Shed really needs two keyboard players to cover it live, especially as Robert also sings most of the tracks.
 Don't get me wrong; it's still excellent, but something's lacking, although there's an improvisational aspect to the music that is still rare in the progressive arena (listen to Poisoned Youth for proof).
 The bonus here comes with the two unreleased tracks that end the disc, after Paraffinalea's b-side, Nanogram.
 Despite knowing the band, I'm afraid I can't remember the source of Open Up, but it's an instrumental piece, effectively a vehicle for a drum solo.
-The Imperial Hotel, on the other hand, is a cut-down version of a 25-minute piece played live by the band in '76, and we can only hope that they opt to record the full version at some point.
+The Imperial Hotel, on the other hand, is a cut-down version of a twenty-five-minute piece played live by the band in '76; we can only hope that they opt to record the full version at some point.
 Is it as good as the album material?
 Probably not, but as a 'new' England piece, it's decidedly worth hearing.
-As for the overdubbed 'Tron work, some of the studio parts have survived, while others (the brass at the end of Paraffinalea) seem to've been added.
+As for the overdubbed Mellotron work, some of the studio parts have survived, while others (the brass at the end of Paraffinalea) seem to've been added.
 Not all the familiar parts have the same impact as their studio versions, notably the massive crescendo in Three Piece Suite, but it's just good to hear this music being played at all; I mean, who would've thunk it?
-Sadly, after a relatively poorly-attended UK gig in Sheffield, despite the Classic Rock Society's best efforts, the band are on hiatus and I've no idea when or if they might work together again.
+Sadly, after a relatively poorly-attended UK gig in Sheffield, despite the Classic Rock Society's best efforts, the band are on hiatus again.

-Robert got touch with me a few years ago, and has given permission to quote from his e-mails in this article.
+Robert got touch with me around the time I began this site and has given permission to quote from his e-mails in this article.
 On various MkIIs:

 I think I owned another MkII as well.
 I definitely went to see it and I remember telling people I had owned three Mellotrons, but of course, do two halves make two Mellotrons ...or one?
 Anyway, this third one was in a small recording studio along the Fulham Palace Road and the instrument was a brown MkII.
 According to the people selling it, it had come out of Island recording studios.
 They were frightened to switch it on and even more frightened to lift it!.
 If I did buy it, I don't know what happened to it.